skashequr/Sk-Hotle-Fontend/README.md

 A live demo of the Tasty App is available at: [Click Heare ](https://hottle-service.web.app/) (hosted on Firebase)

-## About the Tasty App
+## About the Sk Hotle Project

-The Tasty App is a collaborative project developed by five participants as part of a project course.
+The Sk Hotle is a collaborative project developed by five participants as part of a project course.
 The objective was to create a user-friendly web application that allows users to search for recipes based on various criteria.
 The app was developed using React, CSS, and a REST API, and it offers a range of features to facilitate the exploration and preparation of dishes.
 The Tasty App is responsive and can be used on desktop and mobile devices.
 It is available in English.

 ## Features